Johnny Logan (singer): 2000–present: Recent career

 Logan continues to perform and write songs.
 He is sometimes referred to as "Mister Eurovision" by fans of the contest and the media at large.
 He has continued his love of participating in musical theatre, having toured Norway with Which Witch, an opera-musical originating in that country.

 In October 2005, "Hold Me Now" was voted as the third most popular song in Eurovision history at the 50th anniversary concert in Copenhagen, Denmark.
 "What's Another Year" was also nominated amongst the 14 finalists.
 Logan has sold more than 3 million copies worldwide.
 "Hold Me Now" is also a global million-seller.

 Logan has continued to have success, particularly in the Scandinavian countries.
 His 2007 album, The Irish Connection went platinum in Denmark, twice platinum in Norway and gold in Sweden.

 In 2009 and 2010, he performed in the Celtic rock opera Excalibur, and continued to do so in 2011.

 Logan was one of the recording artists that appeared in the Irish TV series The Hit going against Duke Special.
 He shortlisted the song "Prayin'" by Alan Earls and Jamie Wilson's "Rain" from the pitching rooms.
 He chose to release "Prayin'" for the chart battle against Special who chose a song called "1969" by Aaron Hackett.
 Logan won the chart battle with his song charting at number three in the charts while Special's charted at number five.
 Logan returned for the final where he performed "Prayin" with the RTÉ Concert Orchestra and was runner-up to Finbar Furey.

+In 2024, he appeared in Malmö during the first semi-final of that year's Eurovision Song Contest, covering "Euphoria" by Loreen.
+He also performed on Willkommen 2025 on ZDF later that year.